cgeyskens/phd/ip-proteomics/docs/notes.md

 MS-DAP: nice output of pdf report but just deletes rows with too many NAs

-- Also analyze previous synaptogliosomes (Exp10) experiment!
+V - Also analyze previous synaptogliosomes (Exp10) experiment!
 Very different log2 intensity values
 - Make a script that output the QC from each and test different parameters, to increase the amount of DEPs and have more clustered samples in the PCA.
 - make the .config file with the parameters
 - Finetune the running parameters (try different parameter)